-In deciding whether to make special educational provision, the teacher and Assistant Head (SENDCo) will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress, in addition to the views of parents/carers and the pupil.
-During this stage, extra teaching or interventions may be detailed in a SEND Support Plan.
+In deciding whether to make special educational provision, the teacher and SENDCo will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress, in addition to the views of parents/carers and the pupil.
+During this stage, extra teaching or interventions may be detailed in either a Part 10 document or a SEND Support Plan.